bruch-alex/voebb-final-project/README.md

 ## ✨ Overview

 This project simulates a full-featured **library system** covering all key functionalities needed by a modern public library.
-The system allows users to **browse, borrow, and manage books**, while also enabling admins to **maintain the catalog, track borrows, and manage users**.
+The system allows users to **browse, borrow, and manage books**, while also enabling admins to **maintain the catalog, track and manage borrows and reservations, and manage users**.

 ---